vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests/vtex-io-documentation-running-native-ab-testing.md

 > ⚠️ If you have manually set a predefined time frame to run your A/B test, it's important that you pay attention to the test during this entire period.
 Although the platform automatically redistributes traffic according to how each workspace is behaving after the set time frame, overseeing the test is fundamental to its success.

-Running the command will display a list of all workspaces being tested by the `vtex.ab-tester` app in the Master environment.
+Running the command will display a list of all workspaces being tested by the `vtex.ab-tester` app in the `master` environment.
 Choose the workspace that you intend to conclude.
 For example:

 ![ab-testing-finish-step4](https://vtexhelp.vtexassets.com/assets/docs/src/abtest-end___2940fdcba7933cab4d828ba9e7a34d72.png)

+Now that you finish the A/B test, follow the next step to promote the workspace to `master``.

+### Step 5 - Promoting the production workspace to master

-> ⚠️ Note that you will only end the test on the selected workspace. **It will not promote any workspace to master**.
-You must do that by yourself to make the new configurations public for all users.
+Note that in the [Step 4](#step-4---finishing-the-ab-test) you only ended the test on the selected workspace.
+It did not promote any workspace to `master`.
+Follow these steps below to promote the production workspace to `master`.

+1. Change to the production workspace to be promoted. *Remember to replace the values between curly brackets according to your workspace name.*

+    > ℹ️ You must be logged in to your VTEX account.

+    ```bash
+    vtex use {workspaceName}
+    ```

+2. Promote the workspace being used.

+    ```bash
+    vtex workspace promote
+    ```

+Now, all your changes made in production are available in the master workspace.